edgeofmagic/large-hashmap/README.md

 of SpookyHash, with respect to both speed and the statistical properties of the resulting hash codes, compares favorably among hashing algorithms that produce 64- or 128-bit results.

+<h3>Long Hash Codes and Key Adapters</h3>
+In this branch, the core functionality has been factored into the LargeHashCore interface and ConcurrentLargeHashCore class, which constitute (approximately) a hash set.
+The hash map is built on top of this core, as a set of entries that encapsulate key/value pairs.
+This branch is still experimental, and as such, is not recommended for use.

 <p id="footnote-1"><sup>[1]</sup> <a href="http://dx.doi.org/10.1145%2F320083.320092"> Fagin, et al,
 "Extendible Hashing - A Fast Access Method for Dynamic Files", ACM TODS Vol. 4 No. 3, Sept.
 1979</a></p>